-A maximum of 25 points will be awarded for the following projects and tenant amenities.
+A maximum of 26 points will be awarded for the following project and tenant amenities.
 All shared amenities among development phases or adjacent/nearby project are eligible for equal to 1⁄2 the point value listed.

-RATING FACTORS POINTS Project Amenities - Development Has 16 : A. Elevators (does not apply to Senior Housing projects with 2 or more 3 floors, Special Needs Project, and Tenant Ownership Projects).
-3 B. Picnic area equipped with, for each 100 units, a minimum of three charcoal or gas barbeque units and one 6' picnic table with benches on separate concrete slabs no less than 200 square feet evenly distributed 3 throughout the project (does not apply to Tenant Ownership Projects), no additional points for covers or canopies.
-C. Swimming or lap pools (does not apply to Tenant Ownership Projects).
+RATING FACTORS POINTS Project Amenities - Development Has 15 : A. Elevators (does not apply to Senior Housing projects with 2 or more floors, Special Needs Project, and Tenant Ownership Projects).
+3 B. Picnic area equipped with, for each 100 units, a minimum of three charcoal or gas barbeque units and one 6' picnic table with benches on separate concrete slabs no less than 200 square feet evenly distributed throughout the project (does not apply to Tenant Ownership Projects), no additional points for covers or canopies.
+1 C. Swimming or lap pools (does not apply to Tenant Ownership Projects).
 3 D. Solar hot water heating for swimming pools.
 2 E. A children's pool that purifies and recycles water at a minimum four spray positions.
-Each position must have individual timer for water spray, a 20 x 20 concrete area with drain, and minimum five-foot high rod iron fence 2 with gate that locks.
-The 20x20 concrete areas shall have a Cool Deck type 3 of surface.
+Each position must have individual timer for water spray, a 20 x 20 concrete area with drain, and minimum five-foot high rod iron fence with gate that locks.
+The 20x20 concrete areas shall have a Cool Deck type of surface.
 The water must recycle.
 (Applies to Family Rental and Tenant Ownership projects only).
-F. 500 square feet community building in project fewer than 50 units.
-3 G. In-ground spa that is a minimum of eight ft. in diameter with seven jets, 3 booster pump, blower, 20-minutes time and 300,000 Btu heaters.
-3 H. Equipped weight/exercise room that is a minimum 200 square feet and has at least three exercise machines (does not apply to Tenant Ownership 2 Projects).
-I. Computer/study room with full Internet access that is a minimum of 100 square feet and is equipped with at least one computer for every 20 units (computers specification must meet or exceed 1.8 GHz Intel Pentium 4 2 Processor, 128 MB.
+3 F. 500 square feet community room in project fewer than 50 units.
+3 G. In-ground spa that is a minimum of eight ft. in diameter with seven jets, booster pump, blower, 20-minutes time and 300,000 Btu heaters.
+2 H. Equipped weight/exercise room that is a minimum 200 square feet and has at least three exercise machines (does not apply to Tenant Ownership Projects).
+3 I. Computer/study room with full Internet access that is a minimum of 100 square feet and is equipped with at least one computer for every 20 units (computers specification must meet or exceed 1.8 GHz Intel Pentium 4 Processor, 128 MB.
 DDR SDRAM.
 20 GB Hard Drive, 15-in.
 Monitor, 32 MB Graphics Card, 48X Max CD ROM, Microsoft Windows).
-J. Exterior lighting with fluorescent dusk-to-dawn fixture of High Pressure 2 Sodium illuminating walking paths to entrances to residential units or LED 2 K. Library and/or reading room supplied with books.
-1 L. On-site salon equipped with washer sinks, hair dryers, beauty chair, 2 mirrors, manicure station, supply cabinets, and additional seating.
-M. Recreation area with at least one of the items listed: Shuffle Board, 2 Horseshoe Pits, Sand Volleyball Court, Pool Table or Grand Piano N. Business center equipped with a fax and copier machine in project with 2 fewer than 50 units.
+2 J. Exterior lighting with fluorescent dusk-to-dawn fixture of High Pressure Sodium illuminating walking paths to entrances to residential units or LED 2 K. Library and/or reading room supplied with books.
+1 L. On-site salon equipped with washer sinks, hair dryers, beauty chair, mirrors, manicure station, supply cabinets, and additional seating.
+2 M. Recreation area with at least one of the items listed: Shuffle Board, Horseshoe Pits, Sand Volleyball Court, Pool Table or Grand Piano 2

-The Division is considering adding 2 points in the 2016 QAP for an "On-site walking circuit or trail."
-State of Nevada Qualified Allocation Plan for 2015
+$^{^{15}}$ The Division is considering adding 2 points in the 2016 QAP for an "On-site walking circuit or trail."
+State of Nevada Qualified Allocation Plan for 2016